qossmic/twig-doc-bundle/docs/ComponentConfiguration.md

 We "abused" the comment tag from twig to allow the component configuration directly in the template.
 This won't hurt twig at all as comments are totally ignored by the twig-parser.

-When providing the config in the template, you do not need to provide the name, path or renderPath of it, this is automatically resolved from the template files.
+When providing the config in the template, you do not need to provide the name, this is automatically resolved from the template file.

 ```twig
 {#TWIG_DOC